Got Stage Fright?

 Daniel Mintie is an adjunct professor at Georgetown University's School Of Medicine.
 He has a private practice in Taos New Mexico, USA and teaches cognitive-behavioral therapy at universities and training centers worldwide.

 If you or a loved one are suffering from anxiety, depression, PTSD or any other emotional disorder, I have some wonderful news for you.
 Over the last 30 years my colleagues and I have been assembling a suite of integrative approaches to wellness that target the very roots of such anguish.
 We're now regularly seeing complete recoveries from all these disorders - often in much less time than we once thought such healing must take.
 Please avail yourself of the resources on my site, including free chapters of my books, blog posts, interviews with experts in the field, and my weekly training and consultation program, open to everyone, "All Things CBT."
 If you're interested in becoming my patient, please follow this link to learn more about my clinical practice.
-Thank You!
+Thank you!

 Reclaiming Life after Trauma addresses both the physical and psychological expressions of PTSD, presenting an...